ogmini/ogmini.github.io/_posts/2025-1-13-David Cowen Sunday Funday SRUM.md

 title: David Cowen Sunday Funday Challenge - SRUM Validation
 author: 'ogmini'
 tags:
- - sunday-funday
+ - Sunday-Funday
- - challenge
+ - Challenge
 ---

 David Cowen has started up his Sunday Funday challenges again and his latest one is related to SRUM.
 You can find his challenge on his [blog](https://www.hecfblog.com/2025/01/daily-blog-716-sunday-funday-11225.html).

 ## What is SRUM?